arts21/shaiya-releases/ep6/item mall/readme.md

 **notes**

-- the new ps_game and ps_dbAgent files correct point spending and loading issues
+- the new ps_game and ps_dbAgent files correct point spending and loading
 - dbconn.dll reads the sql login from Db.ini and supports the pet.dll connection
 - the dll has been built with runtime libraries in case your system lacks support